Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Problem setup and notations

 \subsubsection{Basics of \LBPS}

 If the target posterior density $\zeta(\wV)$ can be represented as a product of positive factors in Equation~\ref{eq:factorizedlbps},

-where $\mathcal{F}$ is the set of index for all factors in the target density and $N_f$ represents the subset of variables connected to factor $f$, then a ``local" version of \BPS\ referred to as \LBPS\ can be computationally efficient by taking advantage of the structural properties of the target density, especially if the target density has strong sparsity property described in definition~\ref{def:strong_sparsity}.
-When \LBPS\ is used, computationally cheaper refreshment scheme such as ``local refreshment" \citep{bouchard2018bouncy} is often used by exploiting the structure for the factor graph.
-In the local refreshment scheme, one factor $\gamma_f$ is chosen uniformly at random first and only the components of $\boldsymbol{v}$ with indices corresponding to variables $N_f$ are resampled.
+where $\mathcal{F}$ is the set of index for all factors in the target density and $N_f$ represents the subset of variables connected to factor $f$, then a ``local" version of \BPS\ referred to as \LBPS\ can be computationally efficient by taking advantage of the structural properties of the target density, especially if the target density has a \emph{strong sparsity} property described in definition~\ref{def:strong_sparsity}.
+When \LBPS\ is used, computationally cheaper refreshment scheme such as ``local refreshment" \citep{bouchard2018bouncy} is often used by exploiting the structure of the factor graph.
+In the local refreshment scheme, one factor $\gamma_f$ is chosen uniformly at random first and only the components of $\boldsymbol{v}$ for variables in $N_f$ are resampled.
 The candidate collision time is recomputed only for the extended neighbour factors $\gamma_{f'}$ of $\gamma_f$, where $N_{f'}\cap N_f\ne \emptyset$.

 Now we present a brief description of \LBPS\ algorithm and we will see how sparsity plays an important role in improving the computational efficiency.
 Detailed description about an efficient implementation of \LBPS\ via the priority queue can be found in \citet{bouchard2018bouncy}.
 If the target unnormalized posterior density can be factorized according to Equation~\ref{eq:factorizedlbps}, its associated energy function is